 Another mistake is not tracking your spending.
-Without monitoring your progress, it’s challenging to stay on track and make adjustments as needed.
+Without monitoring your progress, staying on track and making adjustments as needed is challenging.

 There are a few different ways to track your spending.
 You can keep a physical budget journal, use a budgeting app, or create a spreadsheet.
 Find what works best for you and make tracking a priority.

-Another common mistake is when you don’t create some wiggle room in your budget.
+Another common mistake is not creating some wiggle room in your budget.
 This can lead to frustration and make it difficult to stick to your plan.

 Remember, your budget is a guideline, not a strict set of rules.
 So give yourself some flexibility to stay on track and avoid feeling overwhelmed.
 If an unexpected expense pops up, reduce your budget for wants first and then dip into saving if absolutely necessary.